 Deal with Anger and Volatility

 There will undoubtedly be emotional challenges that stem from the emotional impulse management effects of PTSD.
-This can manifest as outbursts, insomnia, or even as a mechanism to mask other, deeper emotions like fear or helplessness.
-Try to be their calm place, give them plenty of space when needed, and make sure they always know that they can come to you with their needs and concerns.
+This can manifest as outbursts, insomnia, or even a mechanism to mask other, deeper emotions like fear or helplessness.
+Try to be their calm place, give them plenty of space when needed, and ensure they always know they can come to you with their needs and concerns.

-There are endless ways that someone with PTSD can seek treatment, and as long as they’re healthy, support them in it.
+There are endless ways that someone with PTSD can seek treatment, and as long as they’re healthy, support them.
 Whether it’s conventional individual, couples, group therapy sessions, or something less traditional, be there for them.
 This may mean attending support groups with them or practicing mindfulness, yoga, or simple meditation alongside them.

 Where to get support for someone with PTSD

-PTSD is not something that can be treated by simply researching and talking it through, and there will be a point when the individual with PTSD needs to seek mental health treatment to address their trauma.
+PTSD cannot be treated by simply researching and talking it through, and there will be a point when the individual with PTSD needs to seek mental health treatment to address their trauma.
 Contact a professional today to find out how to give your loved one additional healthy techniques to cope with PTSD and start down the path to healing.